NickSakellariou/ApiAggregator/README.md

 4. **Thread Safety**:
    - The caching logic is implemented alongside a **semaphore** to limit concurrent access to the same resource.

+## Parallelism

+To enhance performance and decrease response times, the project utilizes parallelism when fetching data from external APIs.
+The parallel processing mechanism works as follows:

+1. **Concurrent API Calls**:
+   - Requests to the external APIs (OpenWeatherMap, News API, and APOD API) are executed concurrently using asynchronous programming patterns.
+   - This minimizes the total response time by avoiding sequential API calls.

+2. **Efficient Task Management**:
+   - The project leverages `Task.WhenAll` to aggregate the results of all API calls, ensuring that each API is queried independently but simultaneously.

+3. **Scalability**:
+   - The use of parallelism allows the application to scale efficiently, handling multiple concurrent requests without blocking resources.

+4. **Error Handling**:
+   - Each API call is wrapped with proper error handling to ensure that failures in one API do not affect the responses from others.

+By combining parallel API calls with efficient caching, the application achieves a significant reduction in response times, making it both fast and robust.

 ## Unit Tests